Hiring a professional photographer to take corporate headshots is a smart investment

 What you wear is also an integral part of the impression that the photo will make.
 For corporate headshots, you generally need to stay in neutral colours.
 If you would like to wear a print, it ought to be low key.

 The concept isn’t to take the attention away from the face.
-In the same vein, big flashy jewellery is not the best idea either.
+In the same vein, big flashy jewelry is not the best idea either.
 Also, the style of your clothing needs to be by whatever work you do.
 The psychologist wearing a loud Hawaiian print does not convey the reassuring calmness that you need to exhibit.

 Pick a Pro